 Many clients purchasing physical gold from us use wealth originating from their bank accounts.
-Low paying interest rates that can’t keep up with inflation coupled with escalating counter-party bank risk presents the much asked question: should I purchase gold or leave my cash in the bank?
+Low paying interest rates that can’t keep up with inflation coupled with escalating counter-party bank risk beg the question: should I purchase gold or leave my cash in the bank?

 We entrust banks to be custodians of our wealth in exchange for interest.
 Banks can then use our money to lend to people looking to borrow.
-It’s a useful system and of course banks are necessary for unavoidable transfers – electricity, rent or a mortgage; we have to use banks and cash in order to pay for these things.
-Using banks is therefore unavoidable.
+It’s a useful system and of course banks are necessary for unavoidable transfers of finance like rent or a mortgage or bills.

 As a physical asset with established value that consistently climbs, gold has a host of benefits that make it the investment platform of choice to a number of individuals and organisations.
 Gold’s scarcity and rate of discovery have allowed it to become a universally accepted currency and material asset.

 However, as part of a long term strategy, as much as a guarantee of total security away from fluctuations in tax, inflation and currency degradation, physical gold investment is excellent as part of a balanced portfolio.
-It is far and away the top performing asset of the 21st century, demonstrating 300% growth and rising as new surprises in modern politics and economics buffet more traditional markets.
-In London, numerous homeowners who have sold their properties have invested the profit margins from that into gold bullion, assuring themselves a financial cushion secluded from the movements and volatility of the banking system.
+It is a the top performing asset of the 21st century, rising since 2000 as the relentless surprises of new surprises in modern politics, and economics and healthcare have buffeted more traditional markets.

 Physical gold and silver is as liquid as cash in a bank account, but with the steady increases in the price of gold driven by scarcity and investment demand gold is a better earner than bank investment.
 This is especially true during financial crises.